VityaSchel/mafiaonline.js/README.md

 - [ ] Interact with chat in rooms
 - [ ] Implement events system inside room (killed, voting)
 - [ ] Implement all roles actions
+- [ ] Replace all short codes with constants
+- [ ] Move this to GitHub projects

 ## Install